-- Growth - Dividend (Payout and Re-investment Facility) All the plans will have common portfolio.
+- Growth - Income Distribution cum Capital Withdrawal (IDCW) (Payout and Re-investment Facility)

 Load Structure

 Entry Load: NIL.

 In terms of SEBI Circular No. SEBI/IMD/CIR No. 4/168230/09 dated June 30, 2009, no entry load will be charged on purchase / additional purchase / switch-in.
 The commission as specified in the aforesaid circular, if any, on investment made by the investor shall be paid by the investor directly to the Distributor, based on his assessment of various factors including the service rendered by the Distributor.